scanarium/scanarium-handbook/source/30-Coloring pages/30-Downloading coloring pages/en.md

 You can download them for free in the [Coloring Pages section](https://scanarium.com/coloring-pages.html) of the homepage.

-There you'll find the individual coloring pages in different types of files: jpg, pdf, png and svg.
+There you'll find the individual coloring pages in different types of files: JPG, PDF, PNG and SVG.

 Besides that there are collections with more than one coloring page.